François Bondy

 François Bondy (1 January 1915 – 27 May 2003) was a Swiss journalist and novelist.

 Biography

 François Bondy was born on 1 January 1915 in Berlin.
 As a pupil at the lycée de Nice (1928–1933), he became one of the friends of Romain Gary, then Roman Kacew.

-Career

 He worked for Swiss and German newspapers and was reputed for his political commentaries.
 He translated all of Ionesco's books into German.

 In 1940, Bondy worked for Die Weltwoche; in 1950, he joined the Congress for Cultural Freedom and established the monthly magazine Preuves in Paris.
 From 1970, he lived in Zürich.
-Bondy was the first Western intellectual who promoted among others the work of the Polish exile writer Witold Gombrowicz.
+Bondy was the first Western intellectual who promoted, among others, the work of the Polish exile writer Witold Gombrowicz.

-Death

-He died on 27 May 2003 in Zürich.
+He died on 27 May 2003 in Zurich.